bazarassa/pango/README.md

 -------
 Most of the code of Vogue is licensed under the terms of the GNU Lesser Public License (LGPL) - see the file COPYING for details.

+Now this is more joke, than real ready-to use product (you need bindings to libvogue in your apps and DE utils)

+Shotout to all freedesktop.org contributors.